WebDevLuke/My-Articles/2017-managing-state-in-css-with-reusable-javascript-functions/copy.md

 A better approach would be instead to write a single function which performs the same task and can be reused over and over again.
 Let's do that.

-## Creating a simple reusuable function
+## Creating a simple reusable function

 Let's start off by building a simple function which accepts an element as a parameter and toggles `is-active`: